flylogs/docs/API/reports.md

 - `404 Not Found` — `airport` empty or fails ICAO format check.

+#### Behavior

+- Results are cached server-side via the `Tafor` model.
+A cache hit short-circuits the upstream fetch.
+- Both current and historical TAFs are fetched from `aviationweather.gov` (historical uses its `date` param, available up to 30 days back).
-Fetched from `aviationweather.gov`.
-Response cache header: 5 minutes (private).
+- Response cache header: 5 minutes (private).

 ---